faisaltheparttimecoder/tanzu-certificate-exporter/Install.md

 # Create a new read only user and assign a read permission
 uaac user add prometheus-cert-exporter -p prometheus-cert-exporter-password --emails prometheus-cert-exporter@prometheus.com uaac member add opsman.restricted_view prometheus-cert-exporter

+# If you are using SAML to authenticate user on opsmanager, then you need to setup a UAAC read only client instead of a read only user mentioned above
+uaac client add prometheus-cert-exporter -s prometheus-cert-exporter-secret --scope opsman.restricted_view --authorized_grant_types client_credentials --authorities opsman.restricted_view
 ```

 ## Deployment to Cloud Foundry